 For whatever reason, it was never completed.
 Through the centuries, time and events took their toll, leaving the Temple of Olympian Zeus in picturesque rubble.

-Carthaginian slave-labour hands, however, did complete the digging of a deep lake fed by an intricate system of aqueducts and directed, clay-brick channels.
+Carthaginian slave-labour hands, however, did complete the digging of a deep lake fed by an intricate system of aqueducts and clay-brick channels.
 Although its primary purposes were to be a water reservoir and a source of farmed freshwater fish, with its flora-reflected waters and swans floating by, the lake provided a pleasurable spot to visit.

 Lake-to-garden transformation …